Menu

 Guaranteed acceptance

-No medical takes place with life insurance for over 50 policies, also known as guaranteed acceptance insurance.
+No medical evaluation is required with life insurance for over 50 policies, which is why they are also known as guaranteed acceptance insurance.
 Prior medical conditions do not need to be declared.
-The payouts, as a result, are much smaller than other types of life insurance which require medical screening.

 In return for guaranteed acceptance, providers rarely offer to pay out amounts exceeding £20,000 to £30,000.

-The insurance can only be used for lower-value purposes and not for covering mortgage repayments or large inheritance tax bills.
+As a result, the insurance can only be used for lower-value purposes and not for covering mortgage repayments or large inheritance tax bills.

 Funeral cover

-Fixed Term Life Insurance For Over 65
+Fixed Term Life Insurance for Over 65

 Term insurance requires strict medical vetting, and pre-existing medical conditions will also be considered before you receive a policy quote.
-As term insurance has a fixed maturity date, you should find that fixed-term policies are cheaper than whole-of-life options.

 Whole of Life Cover

 A full medical and a declaration of any pre-existing medical conditions are a requirement for a whole of life insurance.
-Whole life insurance over 65 is expensive as it can start up at an early age, and as long as premiums are up to date, it will pay out whenever you die with no maturity date.

 For those over 65, the cost may be very high, but rather than get disheartened, it is essential to keep shopping around for competitive life insurance quotes.
-Insurance Hero can offer whole life insurance quotes for seniors from a bespoke panel of insurers.

-You must compare life insurance like for like when considering life insurance for the over 65s.
-For example, if you are comparing term insurance, it must be judged with similar style policies and not an entirely different type of product like an over 50s plan.
+For example, if you are comparing term insurance, it must be judged against similar-style policies and not an entirely different type of product, like an over-50s plan.

 The best life insurance for over 65 policies is not necessarily the cheapest.
 They are the policies that align closely with your circumstances.